 PRDOH is the Responsible Entity (RE) for ER and compliance for all projects that receive CDBG-MIT funds; whereas the Authority is the RE for all other federal funds, such as HOME and HTF.
 Both agencies will maintain a written Environmental Review Record (ERR) of the ER process meeting the legal requirements and documenting their review and compliance with the related federal authorities listed in 24 CFR Part 58.
-The 24 CFR Part 93.301(f) also applies to HTF grants.
 For additional details, regarding the ER please refer to Annex P.

 Be advised that if the project only applies for Tax Credits, the ER explained in this section is not required.
-Nevertheless, after construction begins, the project will not be eligible for any federal funding (e.g., CDBG-MIT, Section 8, HOME, and HTF) without an ERR. .
+Nevertheless, after construction begins, the project will not be eligible for any federal funding (e.g., CDBG-MIT, HOME, and HTF) without an ERR.